owenofengland/utilities/automove/README.md

 * You do not have to provide both DIRECTORIES and FILES, if you only would like to ignore directories of certain types, you can just have DIRECTORIES in your ignore.txt

 * Running this script will copy everything that matches the provided file types to the destination (with exact filenames, extensions, directory naming, etc.) and generate a report of the operation, called `analysis.txt`, as well as information about how long it took to run the operation.
-It will also generate a JSON containing hash IDs of the relative paths of the files copied.
+It will also generate a JSON containing hash IDs of the relative paths of the files copied, organized in a helpful manner, as well as some additional information.